AbberiorInstruments/ImspectorDocs/docs/installation.rst

 Run MpdCtrl.exe
 .......................

-Currently the MPD panel is controlled by a separate application, MpdCtrl.exe which manages access to the panel(s) for different programs (we internally have some other applications that can share the panel with imspector).
-You can start MpdCtrl.exe directly from the installation directory of imspector or through the tools menu:
+Currently the MPD panel is controlled by a separate application, MpdCtrl.exe which manages access to the panel(s) for different programs (we internally have some other applications that can share the panel with Imspector).
+You can start MpdCtrl.exe directly from the installation directory of Imspector or through the tools menu:

 .. image:: images/tools_menu.png
    :align: center